JoinCODED/WS-Flutter-M6-Navigation-GoRouter/01_Navigation/07_Passing_The_Data_Between_Pages.md

-Right now when you click any of the movie tiles, you will always see the Toy Story data, and to solve this issue, we need to pass the movie data from the home page to the movie page.
+Right now, when you click any of the movie tiles, you will always see the Toy Story data, and to solve this issue, you need to pass the movie data from the home page to the movie page.

 ![image](https://user-images.githubusercontent.com/24327781/142048646-087d0774-0602-42c7-b364-7673e4881f4b.gif)

-28. To pass the data from one page to other pages, you will do that with just three steps.
-The first step is creating a variable on the page you want to transfer data to; In our case, we want to transfer data from the home page to the movie page, so we will create the variable inside the movie page (**MoviePage**).
+To pass data from a specific file to other files in Flutter, you have to create a variable in the page where you want to receive the transferred data in order to be able to store it in this variable.

-Also, we should specify the data we want to transfer, in our case we want to pass the Movie object to it.
-Above the build method, add this variable
+24. Create a variable of the `Movie` class type and call it movie:

 ```dart
 final Movie movie; // <- Here

   @override
   Widget build(BuildContext context) {
 ```

-Here, we declared a new movie variable, and its type is **Movie** class.
-Also, note here we did not declare it with an initial value.
+Here, we declared a new movie variable of the **Movie** class type.
+**Note:** we did not declare it with an initial value.

-29. Since we used the **Movie** type class inside the **MoviePage** class, we need to import the **movie.dart** file.
+25. Import the **movie.dart** file, because we are using the Movie class as a type here.

 ```dart
 import 'package:flutter_movie_app_starter/models/movie.dart';
 ```

-30. The second step is to create a constructor inside the **MoviePage** class because we will use it later to pass the **Movie** object through it.
-To create the constructor easily, we can use the Vs Code shortcut.
+26. Create a constructor inside the **MoviePage** class to get the **Movie** object through.
+To create the constructor easily, use the Vs Code shortcut.

-Go to the final variable movie, and then click
+Go to the final variable movie, and click:

 - Mac: Command + .
 - Windows: Ctrl + .

-Then click **Generate constructor**,
+Then, choose **Generate constructor**.

 ![constructor](https://lh6.googleusercontent.com/v5bYq7OSmq2ftlIfKo4JNm3b7kgyDLXdoArMe5AVvYWyjd6zxAHOyYFCqz1TYwwsCBm5bghE9UZ5DdQqU-Fdop7k2E91z31OTm7yLfFwbeZd58Dv0d_gb0SfBF8_noRci5gDEtpw)